 Expert baker Paul Hollywood is on hand to help you make ciabatta, a classic Italian bread.
 This recipe requires overnight preparation – for simpler version click here.

 For the overnight preparation, mix the flour with the water in a large bowl and add the yeast.
-Whisk for three minutes and leave to rise overnight (or at least 8 hours) in a cold room or the fridge.
+Whisk for 3 minutes and leave to rise overnight (or at least 8 hours) in a cold room or the fridge.

-Transfer the dough into a large oiled bowl and leave to rise for one hour.
+Transfer the dough into a large oiled bowl and leave to rise for an hour.

 Transfer the dough to a heavily floured work surface and leave to rest for a further 30 minutes.